-Decimal Odds – the price format commonly used in Continental Europe that shows the odds as the total returns including stake.
+Decimal Odds – the price format commonly used in Continental Europe (sometimes known as European Odds) which shows the odds as the total returns including stake.
 When translating from fractional odds to decimal simply means adding 1 to the fractional value, 4/1 becomes 5.0, 4/5 becomes 1.80 etc

 Dead Heat – a tie for a position.
 To calculate winnings for dead heats the stake is split by the number tied, so if two horses dead heat for first, the stake is halved and then settled as usual.
 For example a £10 stake on a 4/1 winner in a two-way dead-heat would return £25 (£5 stake x 5 (4/1))

 Dividend – the returns for a unit stake in Tote betting.
 Usually represented as a monetary amount to a unit stake such as £1.

 Double – a common multiple bet which involves two selections.